szczurek-lab/Celloscope/README.md

 * `param.txt` - file containing run setting (hyperparameters, number of iterations, etc.),
 * `matB.csv` - binary matrix with prior knowledge about marker genes,
 * `C_gs.csv` - gene expression data,
-* `n_cells.csv` - estimates of the number of cells in each ST spot.
+* `n_cells.csv` - estimates for the number of cells in each ST spot.

 Celloscope can be run from the `code` directory as follows: